What year end tasks can you do for your photography business?

 Saying thank you is a great year end task for your business because it gives you something to say without selling anyone anything.

 For some of you, this may be easy.
-After a busy fall you’re ready to hang up the camera, shut the laptop and not look at it for a month!
-But if you’re itching to get the ball running for next year, take a moment to pause.
+After a busy fall you’re ready to hang up your camera, shut the laptop and not look at it for a month!
+But if you’re itching to get the ball running for next year for your photography business, take a moment to pause.

 You need a break.
 Spend focused time with your family.
 Experience the magic of the holidays without pressures of running a business.
 Pick up your camera to capture your kids for fun.
 Remember why you started your business in the first place.
 I’m sure the love of photography had something to do with it.

 Practice some real self care.
 After a busy fall I treat myself to a nice massage and a girls night out.
 I also will spend evenings taking long hot baths instead of editing sessions or answering emails.

 Taking this break will allow you to recharge and come back ready to tackle the new year.
 If you don’t take a break you’ll likely run yourself into the ground, losing your passion for your business.
 Take care of yourself, mama.